OliviaSYS/Sliding-Around/README.md

 # Sliding Around
 This is a Winter platformer with a penguin as the player and an icy background as a course to navigate.
 Use arrow keys to move around and double jump by pressing the up key two times.
+To hear the ethereal Winter music in the background and the player's sound effects, turn on your sound:)
+NOTE: Mobile is not recommended as it will cause errors to occur.
+Try the best quality of this game using desktop.
-To hear the ethereal Winter music in the background and the player's sound effects, turn on your sound:) Along the way, try to collect all the cubes available and reach the goal: 25 cubes at the finish.
+Along the way, try to collect all the cubes available and reach the goal: 25 cubes at the finish.
 Have fun!
 # Tech
 This 2D game was created using the Godot Game Engine.
 # Snippets of My Game